xp3i4/linear/README.md

 ```bash
 $linear read.fa genome.fa
 ```
-Please add 'x' when mapping more than one reads and genomes.
+Please add <b>'x'</b> when mapping more than one reads and genomes.
 ```bash
 $linear *fa x *fa
 ```